 Combination procedures uses abdominoplasty combined with liposuction contouring, breast reduction, breast list or occasionally hysterectomy, depending on the reason for a hysterectomy.

 After surgery, you will be swollen and will likely feel some pain and discomfort.
 Surface stitches will be removed in five to seven days, and drains are removed in three to five days.
 At this point, the dressings will be replaced with a fitted support garment that you will wear for 4 to 6 weeks, at which point all strenuous activity must be avoided.
 You can return to work in one to two weeks.

 It may take a while to feel like yourself again.
-Exercise will help you heal better because it helps to reduce swelling, lower the change of blood clots and tone muscles.
+Exercise will help you heal better because it helps to reduce swelling, lower the chance of blood clots and tones muscles.
 Dr. Lefkovits will instruct you about what type of activity you can engage in and what activity you cannot engage in.